Embracing psychology for a better product experience.

 Don't: Place an over-reliance on the Aesthetic-Usability (AU) effect to persuade users of your product's ease, when you haven't *actually* designed a simple, understandable product.
 A beautiful hotel shower system quickly becomes cognitively butt-ugly when it's unclear how to turn it on and change the temperature.

-In the example below, we show two interfaces.
+In the example above, we show two interfaces.
 On the left is one that doesn't have too much attention given to AU.
 Note how much more complicated it looks to use, how all the information comes across as competing noise, and how the elements are all shouting for your attention.
 On the right, we apply the AU effect, showing a much-simpler UI with less visual noise and simplified tone of voice.
 It's lighter, cleaner and looks simpler to use.

 3. The Von Restorff effect